DevChrisMiller/BootstrapLandingPage/README.md

 # BootstrapLandingPage
-A landing page made for an example business named MDB made using Bootstrap v5.1.0.
-This serves as a template and to show design possibilities.
+This is a fully responsive landing page design/template that I made for a dummy company named MDB using Bootstrap v5.1.0.
+I wanted to showcase different design elements possible with bootstrap while making a great looking site.
+It is amazing what you can achieve with Bootstrap and some custom css elements.
+I also incorporated free tools from the web to help me get this design such as cssgradient.io, getwaves.io and manypixels.co.